 The study concludes that:

 [T]otal flavonoid intake was positively associated with BMD, with effects observed for anthocyanins and flavones at both the hip and spine, supporting a role for flavonoids present in plant-based foods on bone health”.3

 Researchers also found that anthocyanins stood out for their bone-building attributes:

 “[T]he magnitude of effect was greatest for anthocyanins”.3

 Once again, the importance of whole foods (not drugs) for optimal nutrition and bone health is proven.
-If you’re wondering about how to prepare and enjoy these bone-healthy foods, I encourage you to take a look at the latest companion to the Save Our Bones Program: the Bone Appétit recipe book.
+If you’re wondering about how to prepare and enjoy these bone-healthy foods, I encourage you to take a look at the latest companion to the Osteoporosis Reversal Program: the Bone Appétit recipe book.

 Savers have asked for a cookbook that shows creative, delicious ways to incorporate Foundation Foods into a bone-healthy diet.
 Bone Appétit does just that, with over two hundred scrumptious recipes that you can easily prepare and enjoy as part of the 80/20 Save Our Bones nutritional plan.

 And of course, many dishes incorporate the very foods listed above, so you’ll get plenty of anthocyanins as you eat your way to better bone health!

 1 McLean, RR.
 “Proinflammatory cytokines and osteoporosis.”
 Current Osteoporosis Reports.
 2009 Dec.; (7)4: 134-9.
 Web. http://www.ncbi.nlm.nih.gov/pubmed/19968917